 The antitrust laws prohibit agreements among competitors on such matters as prices, terms of sale to customers and the allocation of markets or customers.
 Antitrust laws can be complex, and violations may subject the Company and its employees to criminal sanctions, including fines, jail time and civil liability.
-If you have any questions about our antitrust compliance policies, consult the Legal Department.
+If you have any questions about our antitrust compliance policies, consult the Audit Committee of the Board.